03 Mar Have You Got The Fat Gene?

 The good news is that understanding your unique genetics can help you understand how to optimise your diet and lifestyle to support healthy gene expression and quieten less helpful genetic tendencies.
 Your genes are not your destiny.
 As the saying goes ‘genes load the gut but environment pulls the trigger’.

 As a team of nutritionists who specialise in weight loss, we regularly test our clients DNA.
 This enables us to truly tailored their health, nutrition and lifestyle plan to their unique biology.
-Find out more about our Intelligent DNA: Weight & Longevity Panel here or to buy the test, click here.
+Find out more about our Intelligent Weight Loss DNA Test here or to buy the test, click here.

 WHAT CAN OUR GENES TELL US?